hairen/hairen.github.io/README.md

 # Block Scope #
 * The behavior of the const keyword in JavaScript varies slightly from other languages.
 Const prevents a variable from being reassigned.
 However, complex data types like arrays and objects could still be mutated.

+# Lazy Expressions (Default Value Expressions) #
+* A default value could be in the form of a function call.
+This would be a lazy expressions because the function would not be called until it’s needed.

+# Gather & Spread *
+* Only data types that have an iterator can be spread.